Best Of16 min read

 Cons:

 Bottom line: Don't start here.
-Graduate to Binance once you understand the basics.
-The fees are excellent, but the complexity has a real cost in potential mistakes — and beginner mistakes on Binance can be expensive ones.
+Graduate to Binance once you know the basics.
+The fees are fantastic, but the complexity can lead to expensive beginner mistakes.

 5. Webull — Best for the Stock Investor Adding Crypto

-Webull is primarily a stock trading platform that added crypto — and that positioning is actually its biggest strength for a specific type of beginner.
-If you're already investing in stocks and want to dip into crypto without opening yet another account, Webull makes that transition nearly frictionless.
+Webull is primarily a stock platform that added crypto — and that's actually its biggest selling point for certain beginners.
+If you already invest in stocks and want to add crypto without opening another account, Webull makes the transition nearly painless.

-Commission-free crypto trading sounds great (and it is!), but here's the deal — Webull makes its money through spread markups, typically around 100 basis points (1%) above market price.
-That's competitive with Coinbase's simple mode.
-The coin selection is limited at 40+ assets, but it covers all the major ones: BTC, ETH, SOL, DOGE, and more.
+Commission-free crypto sounds great (and is!), but here's the deal — Webull makes money through spread markups, usually around 100 basis points (1%) above the market price.
+That's competitive with Coinbase's basic mode.
+The coin selection tops out at 40+ assets, but includes all the main ones: BTC, ETH, SOL, DOGE.

 Key Features:

-- Paper trading mode (practice without real money — genuinely useful)
+• Paper trading mode (practice without real money — useful for testing ideas)

 Pricing: